 A bribe is anything of value given in an attempt to affect a person's actions or decisions in order to gain or retain a business advantage.
-Bribery and corruption can take many forms, including cash or gifts to an individual or family members, inflated commissions, fake consultancy agreements, unauthorized rebates, or political or charitable donations.
+Bribery and corruption can take many forms, including but not limited to cash or gifts to an individual or family members, inflated commissions, securing a a job opportunity or school admission in exhange, fake consultancy agreements, unauthorized rebates, or political or charitable donations.

 Also, common business practices, if abused, can be construed as bribes.
 For example, excessive or inappropriate entertainment, paying for the travel of spouses or family members, or inappropriate non-business related travel.
 In some cases, the offering of inducements is unlawful, even if the inducement is not accepted.
 Giving, offering, requesting and receiving a bribe are all forms of corruption.
+For further information, review the FIS Gifts and Entertainment Standard within this policy.